CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 If your book has enough material but you finished it without really learning the theory or building speed, reread the book and do each exercise.
 This will be more effective than working with material not graded to each chapter.

+A typical hour of study on your first time through the book will be:

+* 10 minutes reading your old writing (if you have it), ranging from yesterday to several months ago.

+* 45 minutes following the book: Reading theory, copying example words, copying, and taking dictation at various speeds.
+Details are below, and vary on how much material your book has to copy.

+* 5 minutes penmanship practice.
+A variety of methods are described later.
+Note: Mindlessly writing the same shape over and over will not help.
+If your book has practice exercises, then start with those.

+If your book has an appendix or sequel, continue that pattern.

+A typical hour after finishing a less-good book, and after finishing a good book but before mastering the theory will be:

+* 10 minutes reading your own writing.
+This is a skill you need to practice!

+* 15 minutes rereading the text and copying the examples (but not the exercises) This also warms up your hand.
+Continue this review until you reach 125wpm for five minute on unseen material.
+(Maybe skip writing the very early examples.)
+If you made a complete summary that is better than the text, use that, otherwise consider alternating.

+* 30 minutes copying and/or writing from dictation.
+Use a combination of [Pratt's Easy Intro to Dictation](https://www.reddit.com/r/shorthand/comments/1m1gsj5/comment/n3o4309/?context=3), Leslie's One Minute Speed Forcing Plan, and Swem's Systematic Speed Course for Advanced Writers, depending on your stage.

+* 5 minutes penmanship practice to end every writing session.

+As your theory improves -- as proven by writing it correctly on your first attempt -- reduce the preparation.

+Most modern books for use in class spread the theory fairly evenly over the semester, with enough practice in each chapter to fill the time.
+Thick self-instruction books don't sell, so those books are the opposite: theory, but not much practice.

 ### How to Read Shorthand

+xxx write lightly with pencil

 Do not worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.
 Leslie recommends you keep one finger on the shorthand and the other on the key.